semanticarts/gistCyber/README.md

 This definition of CTI considers it as a noun that indicates that CTI is a type of information.
 CTI is Information.
 It is useful to consider severl different types of CTI:
 1. Operational Cyber Threat Intelligence
-2. Stratefic Cyber Threat Intelligence
+2. Strategic Cyber Threat Intelligence
 3. Tactical Cyber Threat Intelligence
 4. Technical Cyber Threat Intelligence (not considered by some as a significant type of CTI)